nmorajda/grav-plugin-age-verification/README.md

 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then rename the folder to `age-verification`.
-You can find these files on [GitHub](https://github.com//grav-plugin-age-verification) or via [GetGrav.org](https://getgrav.org/downloads/plugins).
+You can find these files on [GitHub](https://github.com/nmorajda/grav-plugin-age-verification).

 You should now have all the plugin files under

     /your/site/grav/user/plugins/age-verification

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com//grav-plugin-age-verification/blob/main/blueprints.yaml).
+## Usage

+Once installed, the plugin will prompt users to confirm they are 18 years or older before accessing the site's content.